Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/nodejs-reading-a-google-sheet.md

 ```

 So, we start by defining a new Google Sheets API, passing it our Authentication credentials.
-Then we call `values.get` where we pass a spreadsheet ID, and a range of cells.
+Then we call `values.get`, where we pass a spreadsheet ID and a range of cells.

 > Note: This ID is the default Google Testing document!

 Then once we get the data, we `console.log` the specific data back to the console!

-There you go, we now made a Node JS script that can read from a Google Sheet.
+There you go.
+We now made a Node JS script that can read from a Google Sheet.

 ## Running our Node JS script